johnwkelley/portfolio-google/README.md

 # portfolio-google
-my portfolio for various google certificates
+This is my portfolio for Google Certificates.

+Each cert is in its own directory, along with challenges from the certificate.